Ayushpat02/Ayushpat02/README.md

 ### Hi I'm Ayush 👋.
-I'm a Computer Science Student at the University of Illinois at Chicago with a concentration in Software Engineering.
+I'm a Computer Science Student at the University of Illinois at Chicago and a former Software Engineering Intern at Attention.ad.

 Growing up in the technology era, I was fascinated with how rapid technology has advanced, ranging from the different apps that are being developed everyday to the different advancements made AI, Machine Learning, etc.